An expert witness must be impartial

-Readers will not need reminding that an expert’s duty is to help the court on matters within their expertise and this duty overrides any obligation to the person from whom experts have received instructions or by whom they are paid (CPR 35.3 and CrPR 33.2).
+Readers will not need reminding that an expert witness has a duty to help the court on matters within their expertise and this duty overrides any obligation to the person from whom experts have received instructions or by whom they are paid (CPR 35.3 and CrPR 33.2).
 As one would expect, the expert is required to approach their work with total independence (PD35 2.1).

 This requirement was brought into question at the trial of a Mr Mick Wills at Wellingborough Magistrates Court last year.
 Having been accused of illegally hunting a fox with dogs, the expert evidence for the prosecution was provided by Professor Stephen Harris, a self-described vulpophile and one of Britain’s leading authorities on foxes and a longstanding opponent of fox hunting.
 It was reported to the Judge that a prosecution witness had kissed the expert witness when they met just before court.
 When challenged, Professor Harris’s explanation for this behaviour was that he merely knew the lady and had not seen her in 20 years!